Caitlin's Way: Secondary characters

 Garth is Jim's Native American assistant and his best friend.
 Garth is one of the local Cops in High River.
 Garth saved Caitlin's life after she stole Jim and Dori's new Jeep and got into a car accident.
 Luckily, Caitlin was wearing her Seat belt when the accident happened.
 Garth has a very interesting relationship with Caitlin.
-After Season 1, Garth isn't seen or mentioned again.